hidglobal/digitalpersona-access-management-services/docs/wes.md

   </tr>
   <tr>
   <td valign="top">user	</td>
   <td valign="top" colspan="2">User account that needs to be created.
-See the definition of the User class on page 68.</td>
+See the definition of the User class  <A HREF="https://hidglobal.github.io/digitalpersona-access-management-services/was.html#user-class">here.</A></td>
   </tr>
   <tr>
   <td valign="top">password</td>